Here’s what you need to think about before you quit your day job and start your own web design business.

 How to start a web design business in 9 steps

-You’ll need to dedicate a lot of time and resources to get your web design business up and running, so map out clear schedules, budgets, and plans.
-Be sure to research current web design trends so you can get a feel for what your future clients might request.
+You'll need to dedicate a lot of time and resources to get your web design business up and running, so map out clear schedules, budgets, and plans.
+Be sure to check out the latest web design trends so you can get a feel for what your future clients might request.

 If you have a mentor, reach out to them.
 Talking with someone who has experience starting their own business is a great way to gain valuable insights into the entrepreneurial journey.